-First, everyone involved in these discussions felt a surge of confidence that coherence between Ted and
+First, everyone involved in these discussions felt a surge of confidence that coherence

-change to any of its pre-existing commercial terms – 'buy-
+months later) attracted – without change to any of its pre-existing commercial terms – 'buy-

 the average for ESOP launches in the United States).

 Shortly thereafter, Ted's and my IHXEN-facilitated sessions culminated in our production of a draft for

 the email to the utility president.
 But before sending it, Ted and I wanted to be very sure that both

 How this happened is worth noting carefully.
 The day before Ted sent the email, I told him that I felt